 With car and ferry:

-During summer you can get to Kjerag by taking the tourist car ferry or the “combi ferry” to Lysebotn and then go by car or taxi further up to Øygardstøl, the starting point of the trip.
+In spring, summer and autumn, you can get to Kjerag by taking the express boat or car ferry to Lysebotn, and then go by car or taxi further up to Øygardstøl, the starting point of the trip.

 If you have your own car, you can either take the ferry or drive through Sirdal to Lysebotn (closed road during winter from around October to May/June, contact Statens vegvesen, phone 175).